linode/docs/docs/guides/web-servers/nginx/how-to-configure-nginx/index.md

 ## NGINX Config: Directives, Blocks, and Contexts

-All NGINX configuration files are located in the `/etc/nginx/` directory.
-The primary configuration file is `/etc/nginx/nginx.conf`.
+The location of all NGINX configuration files is in the `/etc/nginx/` directory.
+The primary NGINX configuration file is `/etc/nginx/nginx.conf`.

-The way NGINX configurations are setup is by:
+To set NGINX configurations, use:
-  1. [directives](http://nginx.org/en/docs/dirindex.html) - they are NGINX configuration options
+  1. [directives](http://nginx.org/en/docs/dirindex.html) - they are NGINX configuration options.
+They tell NGINX to process actions or know a certain variable, such as where to log errors.
   2. Blocks (also known as contexts) - Groups in which Directives are organized

 Note that any character after `#` in a line becomes a comment.
 And NGINX does not interpret it.